selwynpolit/d9book/book/dates.md

 ### Smart date: Load and format

 Load the smart date field and use the Drupal date formatting service (`date.formatter`).
-Smart date fields are always stored as unix timestamp values e.g. `1608566400` which need conversion for human consumption.
+Smart date fields are always stored as Unix timestamp values e.g. `1608566400` which need conversion for human consumption.

 ```php
 $start = $node->field_when->value;